Yard1/hpbandster-sklearn/docs/source/index.rst

 --------------

-As almost every search algorithm in ``HpBandSter`` leverages early stopping (tmostly through Successive Halving), the user can configure the resource and budget to be used through the arguments of ``HpBandSterSearchCV`` object.
+As almost every search algorithm in ``HpBandSter`` leverages early stopping (mostly through Successive Halving), the user can configure the resource and budget to be used through the arguments of ``HpBandSterSearchCV`` object.